MisterTeeRoland/war/README.md

 The player with the highest card then wins all of the "war" cards.

 The game ends when one player holds all of the cards.

+*I chose not to upload the card images used in the code because I did not own the images.
+To replicate, 0.png = 2 of Clubs, 13.png = 2 of Diamonds, 26.png = 2 of Hearts, and 39.png = 2 of Spades.*

 Can be played at http://tyler-roland.com/War